vidjil/vidjil/doc/user.md

 the presence of a dominant clone, there can be 10<sup>4</sup> or 10<sup>5</sup> different clones detected.
 A dominant clone can have thousands or even more reads.

-For most of the cases, one may want to focus on some clones with their consensus sequences, Vidjil allows both:
+Whereas many applications require to focus on some clones with their consensus sequences, repertoire studies usually consider all clones, for example to assess their diversity or to compare repertoires between samples.
+Vidjil allows both:

-- to fully study these "top clones"
+- to fully study some "top clones"
-- to study the distribution of the "smaller clones"
+- to study the distribution of all the clones
 - to estimate diversity and overlap indices
 - when this is needed, to retrieve the full list of clones and/or reads